kuyawa/fonpagobot/readme.md

 ## How to use it?

-Just search for Fonpago bot in Telegram and send `register JohnDoe` to open your account and start receiving money as easy as `pay 100 to JohnDoe`
+Just search for `@Fonpagobot` in Telegram and send `register JohnDoe` to open your account and start receiving money as easy as `pay 100 to JohnDoe`

 Here is a list of things you can do with FonpagoBot: